Portion Guides, pricing and

 Do you hire out cake stands?

 I currently have a small selection of cake stands which can be hired out.
-A £10 hire fee plus a £50 security deposit is required in advance per cake stand.
+A £10 hire fee plus a minimum £50 security deposit is required in advance per cake stand.
 It is the customers responsibility to return the cake stand/s to my address within 4 working days.
 If the cake stand is returned to me after 4 working days, a late return fee of £5 per day per cake stand will be applied.
 The security deposit will not be refunded in the event the stand/s is/are damaged.

 Can I use fresh flowers on my cake?

 Yes I can supply fresh flowers for your cake.
 I use a company called Maddock Farm Organics to supply me with real flowers for your cake.
 Maddock Farm Organics grow superb award winning edible flowers and organic garnishes.
 I only use Maddock Farm Organics to ensure that all the flowers are safe to be in contact with your cake.
 If you wished to use your own flowers from your florist, this is at your own risk.
-As some flowers are not suitable for use on cakes.
-It is your responsibility to ensure that the flowers you choose are safe to come into contact with food.
+As some flowers are not suitable for use on cakes, it is your responsibility to ensure that the flowers you choose are safe to come into contact with food.
 I am not responsible for any contamination caused to the cake due to the use of your own flowers.

 Can the decorations on my cake be eaten?